-The Grand Trunk Nano 7 is the second lightest hammock we reviewed, at only 7.5 ounces.
-Made from rip-stop nylon, we fell in love with this compact piece of equipment and recommend it to backpackers who are looking for the lightest gear possible.
+The Grand Trunk Nano 7 was the third lightest hammock we reviewed, at only 7.5 ounces.
+Made from rip-stop nylon, we genuinely liked this compact piece of equipment and recommend it to backpackers who are looking for the lightest gear possible.

 Comfort is definitely one of the places this hammock couldn't help but fall short of the rest of the pack.
 While it is a highly subjective matter, we don't feel out of line saying that there are some people - and perhaps a lot - who just won't enjoy spending multiple nights in this hammock.
 By design, it is very thin and narrow, which helps shed weight.
 That said, after a hard day of hiking or travel almost any hammock is "comfortable enough", and when shaving ounces counts, the Grand Trunk Nano 7 may just be worth it.
 Campers over 6 feet tall may find their feet falling off the side when sleeping at a diagonal, which is the most comfortable and appropriate way to sleep in a hammock.
 We found that by using a sleeping bag and pad, there was little issue with cold or wind while camping, and we were able to get decently comfortable.

-The lightest hammock we tested was the Sub7, tested as part of the ENO SubLink Shelter System.
-This hammock is a whopping 6.4 ounces and, while also very thin and narrow, we found it to be a bit more comfortable.
+The lightest hammock we tested was the Sea to Summit Ultralight - a tiny rig that weighed 5.8 ounces in its beer can-sized stuff sack, or 4.8 ounces alone.
+The Sub7, tested as part of the ENO SubLink Shelter System was not much heavier, at 6.4 ounces.
+This hammock was also very thin and narrow, but we found it to be a bit more comfortable.
 Our Best Buy winner, the Grand Trunk Ultralight Starter was also a bit roomier and therefore a bit comfier.

 There is a reason why rip-stop nylon is found so often in lightweight backpacking gear.
 Whether a tent, backpack, or a sleeping bag, the low weight, thin material is ideal for the rigors of life in the outdoors.
 In addition to the material, the Nano 7 weighs so little because of a few key features that stand out from other lightweight hammocks.
 In lieu of being designed with excess cord at the ends, the Nano 7 simply has wiregate carabiners passed through the gathered fabric, which reduces weight and bulk.